Iqbalur Rahim

-Iqbalur Rahim is a Bangladesh Awami League politician and the incumbent member of parliament for Dinajpur-3.
+Iqbalur Rahim (born 16 August 1965) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Dinajpur-3 constituency during 2009–2024.

 Career

-Rahim was elected to Parliament from Dinajpur-3 in 2008 as a Bangladesh Awami candidate.
+Iqbal was elected to the parliament from Dinajpur-3 in 2008 as a Bangladesh Awami candidate.
 He was re-elected on 5 January 2014 from Dinajpur-3.

-Rahim laid the foundation stone of a bridge over Dhepa River in Dinajpur on 23 October 2011 and then on 10 November 2011, Khalid Mahmud Chowdhury, Member of Parliament from Dinajpur-2 laid the foundation stone on the other side.
+Iqbal laid the foundation stone of a bridge over Dhepa River in Dinajpur on 23 October 2011 and then on 10 November 2011, Khalid Mahmud Chowdhury, Member of Parliament from Dinajpur-2 laid the foundation stone on the other side.
 On 15 February 2014 he visited Hindu families in Chirirbandar upazila, Dinajpur District attacked by members of Jamaat-e-Islami Bangladesh, Islami Chhatra Shibir, and Bangladesh Nationalist Party following the 5 January 2014 General Elections in Bangladesh.
 He is a whip in the parliament of Bangladesh.

+In August 2024, Anti-Corruption Commission of Bangladesh decided to investigate the allegations of corruption brought against Iqbal after the fall of the Sheikh Hasina led Awami League government.
+Two murder cases was filed against him and his brother, including one by a leader of the Bangladesh Jatiotabadi Jubo Dal.

 Award

-World Leadership Federation (WLF), a global platform based in India, has nominated Iqbalur Rahim, the whip of the Bangladesh Parliament, for WLF Award-2017 for his outstanding contribution to social services.
-The WLF has decided to give him the award in the social innovator category and the award will be handed over to Iqbalur Rahim on February 23 at a gala event in Dubai.
+World Leadership Federation (WLF), a global platform based in India, has nominated Iqbal, the whip of the Bangladesh Parliament, for WLF Award-2017 for his outstanding contribution to social services.
+The WLF has decided to give him the award in the social innovator category and the award will be handed over to Iqbalur Rahim on 23 February at a gala event in Dubai.
 The federation has chosen Iqbalur Rahim, a ruling Bangladesh Awami League lawmaker elected from Dinajpur, to construct and maintain a shelter house "Manab Palli" for transsexuals under his constituency.

 Personal life

-His father, M. Abdur Rahim, was Member of Parliament from the same constituency and famous politician from Dinajpur who was awarded Independence Day Award.
+Iqbal's father, M. Abdur Rahim, was a Jatiya Sangsad member from the same constituency and famous politician from Dinajpur who was awarded Independence Day Award.
 His only brother M Enayetur Rahim is a justice on the Appellate Division of Bangladesh Supreme Court.